osmandapp/web/main/docs/user/start-with/index.md

 # Begin with OsmAnd

-Begin with OsmAnd: how to install and download maps.
+Begin with OsmAnd (OpenStreetMap Automated Navigation Directions): how to install and download maps.
 Get access to all features via Main Menu.
 First steps also refer to key OsmAnd functionality via simple questions list.

 ### [First steps](./first-steps.md)